lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To export EnergyPlus as an FMU, a utility is needed which will get as inputs,
-paths to the EnergyPlus IDF, IDD, and weather file.
+the paths to the EnergyPlus IDF, IDD, and weather file.
 The utility will parse the IDF, and write an XML model description file
 which contains the inputs, outputs, and states of EnergyPlus to be exposed
 through the FMI interface.
-The utility will compile the FMI functions into a shared library,
+The utility will compile the EnergyPlus FMI functions into a shared library,
-and package the library along with the IDF, IDD, and weather file in the
+and package the library with the IDF, IDD, and weather file in the
 ``resources`` folder of the FMU.
 An approach to develop such a utility is to extend EnergyPlusToFMU
 (http://simulationresearch.lbl.gov/fmu/EnergyPlus/export/index.html)